©© Léa Scappini

 A hat

-• What level do I need to be to take part in introductory ski touring sessions?
+• What level do I need to be to take part in the introductory ski touring sessions?

 • What should I do before I leave?

-Consult the opening conditions of permanent routes and the snow bulletin
+Consult the opening conditions for permanent routes and the snow report

 • A shovel